What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 FYI: today’s post was sponsored by Total Chastity, purveyors of quality chastity devices, toys, and accessories.
 I’d like to thank them for their kind support of the site – check out their collections through the links included!
 All writing and views are, as always, my own.

 Chances are, if you’re familiar with the sex toy industry or have spent any time in sex positive spaces online in the last couple of years, you’ll have come across rose toys.
 Perhaps you’ve seen a company advertising them, an influencer gushing about them on social media, or a friend has told you about how much they love theirs.
+But what exactly are rose sex toys, are they good, and just why are they so popular?

 It Began on TikTok